ybkocaman/Tick-Task/README.md

 - **Cloud Sync**: Sync tasks across multiple devices using iCloud.
 - **Collaboration Features**: Allow users to share tasks and collaborate with others.
 - **Advanced Notifications**: Implement more customizable and advanced notification settings.
-- **Dark Mode**: Provide a dark mode option for better user experience in low-light environments.